House Affordability · Ireland · 2015–2024

 2024 league table by county

-Each county's ratio for 2024 — coloured by band (red ≥8x, amber 7–8x, purple 6–7x, green <6x).
-Threshold line at 5x.
+Each county's ratio for 2024, coloured by band: red ≥8x, amber 7–8x, purple 6–7x, green <6x.
+The dashed line marks the 5x threshold.

 Wicklow 6.92x Dublin 6.68x Kildare 6.15x Meath 5.99x Galway 5.89x Louth 5.84x Kilkenny 5.80x Wexford 5.67x Cork 5.51x Westmeath 5.49x Laois 5.26x Kerry 5.25x Waterford 5.22x Carlow 5.17x Limerick 5.07x Clare 5.01x Offaly 4.93x Monaghan 4.70x Sligo 4.41x Tipperary 4.38x Cavan 4.24x Mayo 4.20x Donegal 4.03x Longford 3.82x Roscommon 3.73x Leitrim 3.64x 0x0.5x1x1.5x2x2.5x3x3.5x4x4.5x5x5.5x6x6.5x7x7.5x8x